sverweij/mscgen_js/CONTRIBUTING.md

 - Additions pass jshint.
 - Mocha tests prove your code does what it intends.
 - Your code does not introduce regressions - ```make check``` proves this
-- code style (you know, petty things like indentations, where brackets go, how variables & parameters are named)
+- Code style (you know, petty things like indentations, where brackets go, how variables & parameters are named) fits in with the current code base.

 *Legal*
 - the code you add will be subject to GPLv3, just like the rest of mscgen_js